Pelmen323/Pelmen323/README.md

 ### Hi there 👋

-My name is Vadzim Fiadotsyeu, I'm from Belarus, and I'm working as a software testing engineer at EPAM.
+My name is Vadzim Fiadotsyeu, I'm a software testing engineer at EPAM.

 I'm a big fan of Python coding and I am eager to use the power of programming in software testing.